ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 Everything is the same, but since we can have multiple plugins some methods works in a "plural" way: for example we have `WithAllRegisteredPlugins()` which will use all of the registered `IFusionCachePlugin` services, not just one.

+There's also the _keyed_ version via `WithAllRegisteredKeyedPlugins(object? serviceKey)`, which act as we can imagine: same as above but by a specified service key (or by `CacheName` if not specified).

 Also, we can call `WithPlugin(...)` multiple times and add multiple plugins to the same FusionCache instance.

 ### ⚙️ Post Setup